Bakiamu

 A black-and-white photograph of an intricate network of tangled tree roots or branches extending into the ground, creating a dense and chaotic texture.

-Bakiamu, meaning 'gone' in Meriam mir, is a multimedia installation of stills, audio/visual projections and live song & dance performance captured from the edges of the remote community of Murray Island (Mer) in the Torres Strait.
+This work is a video and sound projection installation captured from the edges of the remote community of Murray Island (Mer) in the Torres Strait.

 Performance Details